Government Industry Agreement

 About the agreement

-The Government Industry Agreement (GIA) brings government and industry groups together to manage pests and diseases that could badly damage New Zealand's primary industries, economy, and environment.
+The Government Industry Agreement's (GIA) goal is to achieve better biosecurity outcomes in New Zealand.
+It brings together Government and primary industry groups, to better manage pests and diseases that could damage New Zealand's:

 The GIA works to improve biosecurity readiness and response through:

-- setting up working groups to respond to specific threats
+- creating working groups, which respond to specific threats and outbreaks

-- holding open forums to improve the biosecurity system as a whole.
+- holding open forums to decide how to improve the biosecurity system.

 - decide how to respond to the incursion